sefinek24/Sefinek-Blocklist-Collection/lists/other/Modified lists.md

 ## 📝 Information
-This repository contains a list of blocklists that have been downloaded and modified for your convenience.
+This file contains a collection of blocklists (their sources) that have been modified to not block trusted domains.
-The blocklists were modified to improve their effectiveness and to ensure they do not block legitimate traffic.

 ## pgl.yoyo.org
 #### 1. [[Modified version](https://blocklist.sefinek.net/generated/0.0.0.0/ads/yoyo.AdsTrackersEtc.txt)] • https://pgl.yoyo.org/adservers/serverlist.php?hostformat=hosts&showintro=0&mimetype=plaintext
 - 🗑️ **Removed:**
     1. `click.discord.com` - This domain is used by Discord for email verification and login attempts, and therefore should not be blocked.

 ## blocklistproject/Lists